UK Buy-to-Let Is Broken in 2026. Here's What Smart Investors Are Doing Instead

 Why Landlords Are Leaving, In Numbers

-- The proportion of homes sold that were previously rented reached 15% in 2024, the highest on record
+- 15% of homes sold were previously rented - the highest on record

-- HMRC data shows the number of landlords declaring rental income has fallen by 19% since 2017
+- HMRC data: landlords declaring rental income down 19% since 2017

-- 43% of landlords surveyed by the National Residential Landlords Association in 2024 said they planned to reduce their portfolio within two years
+- 43% of landlords plan to reduce portfolios within two years (NRLA, 2024)

 What Smart Investors Are Doing Instead